scottrbailey/dbtk/README.md

     # Auto-commit on success, rollback on exception
 ```

-**Cursor types matter:**
+**Cursor types:**

-Choose the right cursor type for your use case to balance functionality and performance:
+Choose the right cursor return type for your use case to balance functionality and performance:

 ```python
 # Record cursor - memory efficient and most flexible (recommended for most use cases)